 A landmark settlement establishing unique and far-reaching corporate governance standards on ethics compliance.

 In 2006, plaintiffs in a derivative class action, Cohen v.
 Grey, against the directors of The Boeing Company (Boeing), led by their counsel Labaton Sucharow, achieved a landmark settlement establishing unique and far-reaching corporate governance standards relating to ethics compliance, provisions that will also obligate Boeing to contribute significant funds over and above base compliance spending to implement the various prescribed initiatives.

 The settlement also addresses issues of Board membership and training.
-Thus, for example, the corporate governance principles will be amended to require that at least 75% of the Board be independent under NYSE criteria, and that Board members will receive training on at least an annual basis on topics related to corporate governance policies and roles and responsibilities of Board members.
+Thus, for example, the corporate governance principles will be amended to require that at least 75 percent of the Board be independent under NYSE criteria, and that board members will receive training on at least an annual basis on topics related to corporate governance policies and roles and responsibilities of board members.

 Boeing also agreed to commit to the budget of its Office of Internal Governance (OIG) $29 million of its treasury funds, in excess of the 2004 expenditures of the OIG, in order to implement and support the corporate governance measures summarized above, and to fund further enhancements of compliance, enterprise risk management, and governance functions and processes (including without limitation the ethics and compliance program, global trade controls, and compliance risk management process).